flutter/website/debugging.md

 ## Dart Observatory (statement-level single-stepping debugger and profiler)

-If you started your application on an Android device using `flutter start`, then, while it is running, you can open the Web page at [http://localhost:8181/](http://localhost:8181/) to connect to your application directly with a statement-level single-stepping debugger.
+If you started your application on an Android device using `flutter run`, then, while it is running, you can open the Web page at [http://localhost:8181/](http://localhost:8181/) to connect to your application directly with a statement-level single-stepping debugger.
 If you're using Atom, you can also debug your application using the